Guide to summer theatre in London

 No matter the weather, rain or shine, you can enjoy London's West End with this guide that is full to the brim of top tips for seeing theatre this summer.

-In fact, the biggest challenge this summer is probably figuring out where to start!
+In fact, the biggest challenge is probably figuring out where to start!
 So, dig into our handy guide to all things summer theatre in London – from family-friendly productions to outdoor shows, indoor air conditioning, and our picks for the best shows to book for this summer season.

 Shows to see in London this summer

-Shows to see with kids in London this summer
+Shows to see in London with kids this summer

-Are London theatres air-conditioned?
+Are London theatres air conditioned?

 However, quite a few venues do now have air con – so prepare for that too.
 It might mean bringing another layer, like a jumper or scarf, if you’ve come directly from the park in your shorts, T-shirt, and sandals.